UFC 2

-The Ultimate Fighting Championship Part II (later renamed UFC 2: No Way Out) was a mixed martial arts (MMA) event held by the Ultimate Fighting Championship on March 11, 1994, at Mammoth Gardens in Denver, Colorado.
+The Ultimate Fighting Championship Part II (later renamed UFC 2: No Way Out) was a mixed martial arts (MMA) event held by the Ultimate Fighting Championship on March 11, 1994, at Mammoth Events Center in Denver, Colorado.
 The event was seen live on pay-per-view in the United States, and was later released on home video.

 History

 UFC 2 featured a sixteen-man tournament format, the first and only one in UFC history, with the winner receiving $60,000.
 The first seven bouts were not aired on the live pay-per-view broadcast, nor were they on the home video version (VHS).
 The tournament had no weight classes or weight limits.
 Matches had no time limit or rounds, therefore no judges were used.
 Competitors could only win a match by submission, by the opponent's corner throwing in the towel, or by knockout.

 UFC 2 marked the debut of referee John McCarthy, arguably the most famous referee in the sport of MMA.
 Since this was the only 16-man tournament in UFC history, Royce Gracie is the only person to have ever fought and won four fights in one night in the UFC.

+A the fights on the opening round (except for Gracie vs. Ichihara) were not exhibited on pay-per-view due time constrains.
+These "lost fights" were later also not included on the VHS or DVD release of the event.
+They would only be released later to UFC Fight Pass.

 Stuntman and co-creator of the UFC Ben Perry joined the announcing crew for the first time in UFC 2.
 He was quoted that evening as introducing Scott Morris into the ring by saying: "We don’t know much about Scott Morris, because he is a Ninja".
 This event did a buyrate of 300,000.